WHO CAN APPLY

 - Are you a student who can demonstrate your efforts to succeed at pursuing your dreams?

 - Are you a student who might be limited in his/her/their academic choices for whom this scholarship would be a life-changing opportunity?

 - Are you a student who will use his/her/their education as a springboard to a meaningful career?

 - Are you a student who is committed to giving back to your community, be it family, neighbors or groups?

 - Are you a student who would be a willing mentor to future Derwin students?

-All three of the following criteria will have equal weight in making the selection:
+All four of the following criteria will have equal weight in making the selection:

 - Financial need and impact of scholarship assistance